sagemanifolds/SageManifolds/README.md

 ./Gallery: some graphics produced with SageManifolds

+./Papers: articles about SageManifolds

-./spkg: SageManifolds packages released on http://sagemanifolds.obspm.fr/
+./spkg: SageManifolds packages released on http://sagemanifolds.obspm.fr/ and the install scripts

 ./Worksheets: Sage worksheets illustrating the use of SageManifolds, most of
               them being posted on http://sagemanifolds.obspm.fr/